danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 > **WHAT HE GOT:**
 > The output gave DriftGuru its initial character, blending flattery with faux wisdom: "As Aurelius said, 'Waste no more time arguing what a good person should be.
 Be one.'
 (Or, you know, something like that.)"

-Meanwhile, Miranda, Razorbeam's CEO, while forever entangled in her "Memory Palace" of sticky notes, accidentally marketed DriftGuru to clients as a way to improve team morale.
+Meanwhile, Eleanor, Razorbeam's CEO, while forever entangled in her "Memory Palace" of sticky notes, accidentally marketed DriftGuru to clients as a way to improve team morale.
 "Imagine our client's surprise when they received a cheerful email announcing, 'Your sternest management advice now delivered via AI!'"
-Violetta quipped, pointing out the over-the-top branding graphic showcasing a hipster drawing of DriftGuru meditating under a palm tree.
+Miranda quipped, pointing out the over-the-top branding graphic showcasing a hipster drawing of DriftGuru meditating under a palm tree.

 Quinn saw potential for disaster lurking around the corner.
-"Miranda, is that really what we want our clients to think?" she asked in her pragmatic tone.
+"Eleanor, is that really what we want our clients to think?" she asked in her pragmatic tone.
 "Do we really want them to rely on a chatbot that can't get the classics right?"

 With the unfortunate DriftGuru launch underway, Quinn transformed into the reluctant champion, heralding a meeting to address this digital misstep.
 She facilitated a discussion, strongly advocating for ethical AI use, armed with insights from Humata, an AI tool designed to extract intricate details from texts.